Are You a Kibbe Soft Classic?

 - Rounded shoulder caps.

-- Shoulders and hips are about the same width; unless overweight.
+- Shoulders and hips are about the same width; unless carrying extra weight.

 A soft classic won’t have prominently wide shoulders.
-But they may display more volume in the lower half of the body if holding extra padding.
+But they may have more width in the lower half of the body, especially if holding extra padding.

 - You may categorize yourself as a Pear or an Hourglass.